NEET 2020 exam postponed; correction window extended - Check updates here!

 given an idea of how the actual paper will be like.
 Students should start with practising the questions at the end of each topic and chapter and then move on to full-length exam papers.

 Leading coaching centres like Aakash, Allen Kota, Resonance etc. will release the answer key of NEET 2020 for all paper codes after the exam concludes.
 NTA will release the official answer a few days after the conclusion of the exam.
 The provisional answer key is released first where students are allowed to raise any objections to the same on payment of Rs 1000 per question which is to be paid online and proof of the objection must also be submitted.
 The amount will be refunded if the claim is held true and full marks awarded for the same.
 However, it will not be refunded if the claim is not found to be correct.
-The final NEET 2020 answer key will be released by NTA along with the result.
+The final answer key will be released by NTA along with the result on NEET 2020 results date

 The minimum marks required to qualify NEET 2020 is the qualifying cutoff.
 NTA has specified the cutoff for each category wherein students who score equal to or above this cutoff of NEET 2020 will be eligible for admissions.
 The NEET cutoff for admission is the minimum rank/marks at which the last seat was allotted to the eligible applicants.
 Candidates may note that NEET cutoff 2020 will vary for each category, institute and for MBBS/BDS as well.
 The admission cutoffs are useful for aspirants to understand the marks they need to score for admission at the institute of their choice.